snowflakedb/native-apps-examples/simplified-native-app-tutorial/README.md

   - VIEWER:
       comment: "The viewer role with only access to one view"
   - ANALYST:
-      comment: "The analyst role with only access to both view and table"
+      comment: "The analyst role with access to both the view and the table"

 shared_content:
   databases: